-The value BASE64URL(UTF8(JWE Shared Unprotected Header)), if non-empty, is stored in the unprotected member.
-If present, a JWE Shared Unprotected Header value is represented as an unencoded JSON object, rather than as a string.
+The unprotected member MUST be present and contain the value JWE Shared Unprotected Header when the JWE Shared Unprotected Header value is nonempty; otherwise, it MUST be absent.
+This value is represented as an unencoded JSON object, rather than as a string.
+These Header Parameter values are not integrity protected.